OfficeDev/Office-IT-Pro-Deployment-Scripts/Office-ProPlus-Management/Setup-CMOffice365ClientReports/README_Setup-CMOffice365ClientReports.md

 Update 1606 for Configuration Manager introduced an inventory class to collect some of the Office 365 client information.
-In order to collect all of the necessary information required for the Office 365 client reports we should to disable this class, and add the two required Inventory classes; **Office365ClientConfigurations** and **Office365ProPlusConfigurations2013**.
+In order to collect all of the necessary information required for the Office 365 client reports we should disable this class and add the two required Inventory classes; **Office365ClientConfigurations** and **Office365ProPlusConfigurations2013**.

 1. Open the Configuration Manager console.